 - Minor burns.

 - Severe burns.

-- Indian burns–you have an uncle that’s a jackass.
+- Indian burns–you have an uncle who’s a jackass.
+(Actually you have several.)

 - Food poisoning.